sepehr-mnp/Muller/README.md

-Sure, here's the full `README.md` file for your project:

 # Muller Library

 The `Muller` library is a Solidity library that provides functions for handling fractional numbers and their multiplication.
 It offers a new approach to multiplying two numbers without risking overflow and without fully supporting floating-point numbers.